 These tough plants may be confused with many other weeds and even turfgrass but they bear some identifying characteristics that point to their classification.
 The name refers to the plant’s rosette form where leaves radiate out from a central growing point.
 The leaves are thick and have a vertical folding point.
 Flower stalks appear in summer and release numerous tiny seeds.
 In spite of this plant’s similarity to lawn grass, it is an invasive competitor that will outgrow and outperform your average turf over time.

-While some of the varieties of crabgrass are considered weeds, others are food and animal forage.
+While some varieties of crabgrass are considered weeds, others are food and animal forage.
 Digitaria species span the globe with many indigenous names.
 In spring, many of us curse the name as we find our lawns and garden beds being taken over by this tenacious and hardy weed.

 Most Common Crabgrass Varieties